 So when you come you must try local specialties like: beaver tail pastries, smoke meat on rye bread, bagels with cream cheese, our local Lancaster perch ( fish) and poutine, as well as some different meals from all over the world.
 A true Canadian experience.

-We are still finishing building our home so there are lots of jobs to do like: finishing our garage, painting jobs, finishing a bathroom, trim and moulding to put up, building and repairs...
-Robert was a aircraft mechanic so, if you are mechanically inclined, you will really enjoy the lessons he can teach you in mechanics and material science as well as the hands on experience in machine repairs and maintenance ( tractor, back hoe, lawn mowers, whipper snipper, wood splitter, chain saw ...) .
+We are still finishing building our home so there are lots of jobs to do like: finishing our garage, painting jobs, finishing a bathroom, trim and molding to put up, building and repairs...
+Robert was a aircraft mechanic so, if you are mechanically inclined, you will really enjoy the lessons he can teach you in mechanics and material science as well as the hands on experience in machine repairs and maintenance ( tractor, back hoe, riding lawn mowers, whipper snipper, wood splitter, chain saws ...) .
 Lia is a gardener, who used to have her own business and has lots of knowledge and tips to share about gardening and cooking.
-We also have a large garden that needs weeding, hauling wheel barrels of wood chips, help with harvesting, processing the vegetables and fruits for our large family.
+The large garden needs weeding, hauling wheel barrels of wood chips, help with harvesting, processing the vegetables and fruits for our large family.
 Learn to drive a tractor.
-There is always house work to do as well like: vacuuming , dusting, washing floors....In the winter there is always some snow to shovel, fire wood to stack and haul...
+There is always house work to do as well like: vacuuming , dusting, washing floors, painting....In the winter there is always some snow to shovel, fire wood to stack and haul...
 We have lots of grandchildren coming to visit who love to have people read them stories and help bake cookies.

 We have both individual and shared room accommodations.
 We all share 2 bathrooms until the next bathroom is finished.
 The bedrooms are large and we have a spacious kitchen.
 We provide towels, face cloths, soap, bed or mattress and linen, pillows, blankets.... you bring personal toiletries.
 Our house is air conditioned in summer.
 We heat mostly by solar and fire wood during the winter.
 Our family enjoys movies and music in our recreation room in the basement and like lounging around or reading in the large, bright, open living room upstairs or hanging out to watch the sunset on the porch.
 We have an organ and piano and welcome anyone who can teach us guitar.